 Ice bins are susceptible to mold and slime.
 Mold and slime thrive in dark, moist environments, and they feed off dust and yeast in the air.
 Unfortunately, ice storage bins provide the perfect environment for these growths.

 A Hoshizaki ice bin consists of an outside frame made of vinyl or stainless steel and a polyurethane interior.
 The interior liner is treated with antimicrobial agents to help limit mold and slime growth.
 However, they still need routine cleaning to maintain a safe ice supply.
-Read this post to learn how to identify and thoroughly descale, disinfect, and sanitize your ice bin to keep your ice supply safe.
+Read How to Clean Your Ice Machine Bin to learn how to identify and thoroughly descale, disinfect, and sanitize your ice bin to keep your ice supply safe.

 How Do I Clean a Hoshizaki Ice Maker Evaporator?